ksu-cs-textbooks/cis400/content/C-exercises/11-responsive-design/04-float-based-layout.md

 }
 ```

-We simply reverse the rules we applied to the columns by setting the properties back to thier defaults.
-Now the columns will change to thier stacked appearance when we look at the site on a smaller screen.
+We simply reverse the rules we applied to the columns by setting the properties back to their defaults.
+Now the columns will change to their stacked appearance when we look at the site on a smaller screen.